alexandreLamarre/go-fiddle1/Sync.md

 ```

 - sync.Once ensure that only one call to Do ever calls the function passed in - even on different goroutines

+### sync.Pool
+- create and make available a pool of things for use